Where Are They Now? (Australian TV program)

-Where Are They Now? is a television show that aired on Australia's Seven Network.
-It was hosted by David Koch, presenter of Seven's breakfast television program Sunrise and former Sunrise co-host Melissa Doyle.
+Where Are They Now? is a television show that aired on Australia's Seven Network between 2006 and 2008.
+It was hosted by David Koch and Melissa Doyle, who at the time also hosted Seven's breakfast television program Sunrise.
 It is a revival of a previous show of the same name hosted by Peter Luck in 1997.

 Premise

 The program looks back at particular periods in recent history with a specific slant towards major events and popular culture, with a focus on Australian life at the time.
 Along with edited segments, each show features studio interviews with noted figures and celebrities who have seemingly ended their 15 minutes of fame and gone into obscurity, leading the presenters to ask them the question, "where are they now?".

-Cast reunions such as bringing together and reuniting the cast of serial Sons and Daughters including Rowena Wallace, Peter Phelps (played John Palmer), Ally Fowler (played Angela Hamilton), Tom Richards (played David Palmer), Ian Rawlings (played Wayne Hamilton) and Belinda Giblin (played Alloison Carr) are also common segments on the show.
+Cast reunions such as bringing together and reuniting the cast of serial Sons and Daughters and the original Fletcher family from the soap opera Home and Away were also common segments on the show.
+The musical groups Girlfriend and Uncanny X-Men also reunited for the show.

 Numerous episodes also revisited guests and stories previously featured on Peter Luck's 1997 version.